-Attorney Jeff Stavroff of The Koffel Law Firm is representing a young mother accused of causing the drowning death of her infant daughter after stepping away from the bathtub to answer a phone call.
+Attorney Jeff Stavroff of Koffel Brininger Nesbitt is representing a young mother accused of causing the drowning death of her infant daughter after stepping away from the bathtub to answer a phone call.

 Tiffany A. Davis has pleaded not guilty to child endangering and involuntary manslaughter after being implicated in the drowning death of her 11-month-old daughter.
-Davis, 25, is represented by Attorney Jeff Stavroff of The Koffel Law Firm.
+Davis, 25, is represented by Attorney Jeff Stavroff of Koffel Brininger Nesbitt.

 The not guilty plea was entered on Wednesday in Muskingum County Common Pleas Court.
 Davis is currently out on $100,000 bond.